metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 ### Soul Essence

 From 1st level, your soul's essence becomes apparent.
 When you miraculously came back from the brink of death, it was this unique aspect of your soul which saved you.
-Choose one of the following options: Resilient Soul, Vengeful Soul, Undying Soul, Elusive Soul.
+Choose one of the following options: Elusive Soul, Resilient Soul, Undying Soul, or Vengeful Soul.

 #### Essence Spells